This page tells you about the chemotherapy combination BEP and its possible side effects. There is information about

 For early testicular cancer, you may have only 2 cycles to help stop the cancer from coming back (recurrence).
 If your cancer has already spread, you may have 3 or 4 cycles.
 If you have an advanced testicular cancer, you may have more than 4 cycles.

 You have the drug injections into a vein, or through a drip (intravenously).
 There are a few ways of doing this.
 You may have a thin, short tube (cannula) put into a vein in your arm on the day of each treatment.
 Or you may have chemotherapy through a plastic tube put into your chest, called a central line. a portacath or a PICC line.
-These tubes give the drugs into a major vein near the heart and stay in throughout your whole course of treatment.
+These tubes go directly into a major vein near the heart and can stay in place throughout your whole course of treatment.